-The "Secure Transfer of Personal Health Information" policy was developed with respect to orders, guidelines, fact sheets and best practices issued by the IPC and existing privacy and security standards and best practices.
-In accordance with "Review of Privacy and Security Policies and Procedures", CCN's Privacy Officer reviews the "Secure Transfer of Personal Health Information" policy and all policies on an annual basis, keeping abreast of evolving privacy and security standards and best practices.
-In the event that the IPC issues new orders, guidelines, fact sheets or best practices or the Government of Ontario introduces new legislation or amends existing legislation, the Privacy Officer is responsible for making required amendments as soon as is reasonably possible.
+The "Secure Transfer of Personal Health Information" policy was developed with respect to orders, guidelines, fact sheets, best practices issued by the IPC, and existing privacy and security standards and best practices.
+In accordance with the policy, "Review of Privacy and Security

+Policies and Procedures", CorHealth's Privacy Officer reviews the "Secure Transfer of Personal Health Information" policy and all policies on an annual basis, keeping abreast of evolving privacy and security standards and best practices.
+If the IPC issues new orders, guidelines, fact sheets, or best practices, or the Government of Ontario introduces new legislation or amends existing legislation, the Privacy Officer is responsible for making required amendments as soon as is reasonably possible.

-All CCN agents must comply with this policy.
-Compliance with this policy will be audited by CCN's Privacy Officer on a quarterly basis (in compliance with the CCN policy "Policy and Procedures for Privacy and Security Auditing").
-Should the Privacy Officer determine that an agent of CCN has not complied with this policy, disciplinary measures will be taken.
-The Privacy Officer is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CCN be terminated.
-If the instance of non-compliance constitutes a violation of the agent's Confidentiality Agreement, legal action against the agent may be pursued as per that agreement.
+All CorHealth agents must comply with this policy.
+Compliance with this policy will be audited by CorHealth's Privacy Officer annually, in compliance with the CorHealth policy, "Policy and Procedures for Privacy and Security Auditing".
+Should the Privacy Officer determine that an agent of CorHealth has not complied with this policy, disciplinary measures will be taken.
+The Privacy Officer is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CorHealth be terminated.
+If the instance of non-compliance constitutes a violation of the agent's confidentiality agreement, legal action against the agent may be pursued as per that agreement.

-Should a CCN agent suspect a breach of this policy or its procedures ("breach" being defined in CCN policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in CCN policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
-Failure to report a breach constitutes in itself non-compliance with CCN policy and may result in disciplinary action.
+Should a CorHealth agent suspect a breach of this policy or its procedures (breach being defined in the CorHealth policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in the CorHealth policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
+Failure to report a breach constitutes non-compliance with the CorHealth policy and may result in disciplinary action.

-2.8 Policy and Procedures for Secure Disposal of Personal Health Information
+4.8 Policy and Procedures for Secure Disposal of Personal Health Information

-CCN has developed and implemented a policy ("Destruction of Personal Health Information") governing the secure disposal of personal health information.
+CorHealth has developed and implemented the policy, "Destruction of Personal Health Information", governing the secure disposal of personal health information.
 Here, "destruction" is used synonymously with "disposal".
-This policy provides that "when personal health information is no longer required it must be destroyed" and defines destruction as "in a manner that prevents re-assembly, recovery, or discovery of the information by way of reasonable effort".
+This policy provides that "when personal health information is no longer required it must be destroyed" and defines destruction as "in a manner that prevents re-assembly, recovery, or discovery of the information by way of reasonable effort"

 The "Destruction of Personal Health Information" policy lists the means by which records of personal health information may be disposed.
-It should be noted that the CCN policy "Secure Retention of Personal Health Information" forbids the retention of personal health information on any medium other than the secure CCN server or its tape backups.
-CCN has developed procedures for the disposal of personal health information on other media as a contingency in the event that the "Secure Retention of Personal Health Information" policy is contravened.
-For the destruction of paper personal health information, CCN has a third party agreement with

-Shred-It.
-For the secure disposal of electronic personal health information, CCN provides its own destruction.
-It is highly uncommon for CCN to require disposal of personal health information on any medium other than the secure servers or their tape backups.
+It should be noted, that the CorHealth policy, "Secure Retention of Personal Health Information" forbids the retention of personal health information on any medium other than the secure CorHealth server or its tape backups.
+CorHealth has developed procedures for the disposal of personal health information on other media, as a contingency in the event that the "Secure Retention of Personal Health Information" policy is contravened.
+For the destruction of paper personal health information, CorHealth has a third-party agreement with Shred-It.
+For the secure disposal of electronic personal health information, CorHealth provides its own destruction.
+It is highly uncommon for CorHealth to require disposal of personal health information on any medium other than the secure servers or their tape backups.